 3. Use toys for motivation– Depending on where your baby is developmentally, you can use toys in different ways to encourage sitting.
 If your baby is still working on muscle strength, you can show them a toy during tummy time and encourage them to lift their arms to reach it.
 If your little one is sitting with the help of pillows or other support, hold the toy by your baby’s feet and try to encourage them to prop themselves up with their hands to reach it.

 4. Pull them up– While your baby is lying on their back, gently grab their arms and begin pulling them into a seated position.
 Your little one will begin to engage their neck, tummy, and arm muscles to help you sit them up.
+Check out the Kinedu activity below for details on how to do that.

 5. For more ideas and activities to help your baby reach their milestones, download the Kinedu App to gain access to more than 1,800 activities created by experts in Early Childhood Development.